chtenb/neo-ansi/DESIGN.md

 All 16 4-bit ansi colors are used for foreground colors as specified earlier.
 We can use some of the remaining 8-bit colors for backgrounds and other UI components, assuming they are customizable by the terminal emulator.

+Even though colors e8-ff are gray scale according to the ANSI spec, we do not require them to be as such.
+It is recommended that these colors follow a natural scale fitting to the color palette, and we will assign semantics to these in the next sections.

 ## Diff background colors
 Readability requirement: all 4-bit colors must be readable as foreground color against these background colors.